alcrene/valconfig/README.md

 Finally, not all parameters are strings or simple numerical values.
 Some might need to be cast to NumPy arrays; others might need to be pre-processed, or checked for consistency with other parameters, or simply inferred from other parameters.
-These are all roles that conceptually belong in a configuration parser.
+These are all roles that conceptually belong in a configuration parser, not the core parts of our program.
-As scientist programmers, we already have the bad habit of mixing up all their logic – let’s give ourselves one less reason to do so.
+As scientist programmers, we already have the bad habit of mixing up our programming logic into a big ball of spaghetti – let’s give ourselves one less reason to do so.

 This adds two additional desiderata: